JiayueShi/Leetcode_Summary/README.md

 # Leetcode_Summary
-Share my thoughts on solving algorithm problems
+Share my thoughts on solving algorithm problems.
+I'll write this repo in both English and Chinese.